Can a Moka Pot Explode? & How to Ensure Safety While Brewing

 Factors That Increase The Risk Of Explosion

-When the grind is overly fine, it can impede water flow through the filter basket, increasing pressure within the pot.
+When the coffee grind is overly fine, it can impede water flow through the filter basket, increasing pressure within the pot.

 Another significant factor contributing to heightened risk is obstructions in the safety valve or filter basket.